nikoletaxvs/Assesment/README.md

 This REST API is exposing FindSecondLargest and GetCountries endpoints.Its fetching it's data for the latter from the 3rd party api
 <a href="https://restcountries.com/v3.1/all">Rest Countries</a> and saves it to a cache using a Docker Redis container.
 It also stores the data inside a Microsoft SQL Server database.
-Finally the endpoints are unit tested (unit tests are in this repository).
+Finally the endpoints are unit tested.
 ## Installation

 Follow these 5 easy steps to install and set up the project: